The Holistic Connection Between Anger and Your Liver

 The Center for Disease Control has some good info on Hepatitis C on their website: Information about Viral Hepatitis C. The page starts with how you access your risk of contracting Hepatitis C, but if you look over the left, there is a lot more information about it in the links there.

 And finally, in coordination and cooperation with your doctor, I would suggest looking into natural health formulas for supporting healing of the liver.
-One company I respect has created Liver Dr. and I believe it might hold some promise for those with livers damaged by Hepatitis C.
+Dr. Christopher, known as the father of herbology, has a cleansing and toning formula for liver health.